chshapple/vue-krpano/README.md

 |`webglsettings`|Pass an object with special settings for the WebGL context creation.<br/>The WebGL context will be created at startup and can't be changed at runtime, therefore these settings need to be specified already during embedding.||
 |`mobilescale`|By default all krpano content on mobile devices will be scaled by 0.5.<br/>To disable that scaling, set the mobilescale setting to 1.0.<br/>This can be useful for implementing responsive webdesigns.|`0.5`|
 |`fakedevice`|Fake the krpano device detection settings.<br/>Available settings: `mobile`, `tablet`, `desktop`.|`mobile`|

+## Events

+### panoCreated

+This event will be fired along with a krpano object as soon as the krpano instance is successfully initialized.

+### sceneChanged

+This event will be fired every time the scene is changed.
+The scene name will also be involved.

 ## Two-way Communication